 FORMAT AND CONTENT

-The first session would be a ‘taster’, preferably for 12-18 people, at which people would be invited to commit to the full series of sessions.
+The first session is a ‘taster’, preferably for 12-20 people, at which people are invited to commit to the full series of sessions.
 All details of the sessions are open to negotiation with local partner organisations.
-Sample session content for the series could include:
+Sample session content for the series includes: